The images in this article were taken pre-COVID-19

 The topic of women and empowerment has an important link to international development.

 Globally, women on average earn a lower annual income than men, are less likely to own land or property, and are often expected to be responsible for childcare and household chores.

 Yet when women prosper, entire communities benefit.

-According to UNESCO, if all women in lower-resource countries had access to primary education, child mortality rates could fall by as much as one-sixth.
+According to the United Nations Educational, Scientific and Cultural Organisation (UNESCO), if all women in lower-resource countries had access to primary education, child mortality rates could fall by as much as one-sixth.
 And maternal death rates would decrease by two-thirds.

 When women have a better education, access to healthcare, and autonomy, lives can be saved.